 Supervisor of Elections

-The Supervisor of Elections Office for Leon County is now accepting applications for upcoming 2018 seasonal positions to help us ensure a successful election year.
-As future opportunities open between now and July, they will appear here, so please check back regularly.
+The Supervisor of Elections Office for Leon County is now accepting applications for the following seasonal positions to help ensure a successful 2020 election year.

 • Strong attention to detail

 • Ability to stay focused and engaged even with highly repetitive tasks

 • Ability to collaborate in a team atmosphere

 • Critical thinking and decision making